Add YOUR Family To This Page

 When settled by Europeans in 1684, the city was named New Perth in honor of James Drummond, Earl of Perth, one of the associates of a company of Scottish proprietaries.
 The Algonquian language name was corrupted to Ambo, or Point Amboy, and eventually a combination of the native and colonial names was used.

-There is MUCH more to discover about South Amboy, New Jersey, USA.
-Read on!
+Explore even more about South Amboy, New Jersey, USA.
+Keep reading!

 Discover South Amboy: History, News, Travel, and Stories